suiljex/docker_services/prosody/README.md

 docker-compose exec prosody /usr/bin/prosodyctl register user0 example.com passw0rd
 ```

-If you have been using Let's Encrypt to obtain certificates, now is the time to run
+If you used Let's Encrypt to get certificates in the previous steps, now is the time to run

 ``` bash
 docker-compose exec prosody /usr/bin/prosodyctl --root cert import /etc/letsencrypt/live